Want your business to grow without increasing your marketing budget? Then make sure you produce SEO friendly content.

 But once you learn the basics and include them in your content production process, you’ll see it’ll generate good results without adding to your workload.

-Power this up with some promotional activities and a good marketing funnel, and you’re good to go.
+Power this up with some promotional activities, like sending email marketing newsletters to your contacts list and a good marketing funnel, and you’re good to go.

 But for today, let’s stick to the topic of SEO optimized content.